maniman303/akmenu-next/README.md

 ## Changes in this fork

+- Small fixes to rendering and English typos.
 - New setting to hide file extensions.
 - Auto replace `;` from filenames with `:` when displaying text.
 - Added a new file presentation mode `Focused`, which will hide system folders and files.
 - Added a new file presentation mode `Minimal`, which will show all favorites and up to 20 games scanned from the sd card on the first page.
 - Added a `textOffset` theme setting under `[main list]`.
+- Added new theme ability to specify `main_list_item_bg.bmp` bg for main list items.

 ## Getting Started